Leaf-Agriculture/docs/docs/beta_machines_endpoints.md

 #### Response
-A new machine assigned to the given LeafUserId.
+A new machine is assigned to the given LeafUserId.

 ```json
 {